Beniamino92/AutoNOM/README.txt

 Permission is granted for anyone to copy, use, or modify these programs and accompanying documents for purposes of research or education.
-These programs and documents are distributed without any warranty, express or implied.
-As the programs were written for research purposes only, they have not been tested to the degree that would be advisable in any important application.
+As the programs were written for research purposes only, they have not been tested so that would be advisable in any important application.
 All use of these programs is entirely at the user's own risk.